tldr-pages/tldr/pages/windows/dir.md

-# DIR
+# dir

-> Displays file and folders in current directory or given directory.
+> List directory contents.

-- Show list of files and folder of current directory:
+- Show contents of current directory:

 `dir`

-- Show list of file and folder in any other directory:
+- Show contents of a given directory:

-`dir {{path/to/<placeholder>}}`
+`dir {{path/to/directory}}`

-- Show hidden file and folders in current directory:
+- Show hidden contents of current directory:

 `dir /A:H`

-- Show hidden file and folders in any other directory:
+- Show hidden contents of any other directory:

-`dir  {{path/to/<placeholder>}} /A:H`
+`dir  {{path/to/directory}} /A:H`